MANDATE & VISION (2018)

 Agenda: Communication is one of the most powerful tools for organization and advocacy, and CAPS/ACSP advocates and provides a voice for postdocs across Canada.
 CAPS/ACSP also works to provide a variety of resources, while engaging different partners to strengthen the postdoc community.
 Currently, Dr. Griffiths is serving as the Vice-Chair Communications for CAPS/ACSP where she hopes to improve communication between Canadian postdocs (at home and abroad) and educational and administrative stakeholders.

-Background: Dr. Mohit Garg is a member of ASTM (voting), EGBC, IEEE, IIE and currently a Postdoctoral scholar in ‘Centre for Advanced Materials and Related Technology’ at the University of Victoria.
+Background: Dr. Mohit Garg is a member of ASTM (voting), EGBC, IEEE, IIE and currently a Postdoctoral scholar in ‘Centre for Advanced Materials and Related Technology’ at the University of Victoria, and a 2018-2020 NSERC PDF award recipient.
 In addition to that Mohit has more than 5 years experience in the field of composite materials, non-destructive testing, and data analysis.
 Mohit wears an ‘Iron Ring’, honoured after successfully completing the requirements of ‘Bachelors in Industrial Engineering with minor in Supply chain management’ program from University of Windsor, Ontario in June 2010.
 It is worthy to mention that Dr. Mohit received a ‘Certificate of Distinction’ from University of Waterloo (in 2004).
 Mohit has published work in several high-impact factor peer-reviewed journals and also provides his comments and feedback on composites related articles as a ‘Reviewer’.
 Additionally, he also been the editor of ‘Operations Research’ book published by McGraw Hill.
 Lastly, Mohit has served as a ‘non-tenure faculty’ at two prestigious institutes in India, Thapar University and PEC University of Technology.

 Agenda: Dr. Garg’s goal as CAPS Vice Financial Chair is to maintain a healthy and balanced financial budget through the year.
 CAPS servers a vital role and as a helping hand in addressing issues and concerns of both local and international Postdoc fellows here in Canada.
 It is also the goal of this association to carefully utilize the funds and resources available for the betterment of the community, as a whole.
 Mohit is also interested in helping his postdoc fellows in Canada to make them aware of possible financial assistance available to support themselves, boost their rights, and avail special facilities for them with the support from the local bodies or the government.